Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

 5. Stop spending money to run and maintain data centers
 6. Go global in minutes

-> **Test your skills**
+> Q: A retail business plans to launch a new line of clothing but struggles with predicting the server capacity needed for the launch.
+Which AWS Cloud benefit helps address this challenge?
 >
-> A retail business plans to launch a new line of clothing, but they are struggling with accurately predicting how much server capacity they will need to support the launch.
->
-> Which benefit of the AWS Cloud is most relevant to this situation?
->
-> - [ ] Stop spending money to run and maintain data centers.
-> - [x] Stop guessing capacity.
+> A: Stop guessing capacity
-> - [ ] Trade upfront expense for variable expense.
-> - [ ] Go global in minutes.

 ### Introduction to the AWS Global Infrastructure

-- You will learn
+- Objective
   - Define AWS Regions and Availability Zones (AZ)
   - Explain the benefits of high availability and fault tolerance